jgaa/darkspeak/README.md

 To make the most Secure and Private Communication Platform for citizens, in the History of the World.

 # Planned features
-- Secure Instant Messaging (Legacy Tot Chat)
+- Secure Instant Messaging (Legacy Tor Chat)
-- File Transfer (Legacy Tot Chat)
+- File Transfer (Legacy Tor Chat)
 - Proxy service (allow darkspeak on several devices simultaneously with the same ID)
 - Nice looking graphical interface on Linux, OS/X and Windows
 - Android version